-In FY 2010 and beyond, the Department plans to accomplish the following:
+In FY 2011 and beyond, the Department plans to accomplish the following:

-- Continue to enhance OMB Circular A-123, Management's Responsibility for Internal Controls, process and monitor the implementation of the CAPs for any identified deficiencies as a result of the A-123 and financial statement audit process. - Continue to identify areas that will facilitate the acceleration of providing accurate, reliable financial information to Department managers and central agencies.
-This will be achieved through ongoing meetings and workgroups among the Department's financial managers and participation in government-wide financial management committees and workgroups. - Finalize proposals for revised capitalization thresholds and new bulk purchase thresholds for property, plant, and equipment acquisitions. - Continue to monitor and minimize improper payments. - Continue to work with OMB, Treasury Department, and the government-wide Central Reporting Team to improve the intragovernmental transactions reconciliation process.
+- Continue to enhance OMB Circular A-123, Management's Responsibility for Internal Controls, process and monitor the implementation of the CAPs for any identified deficiencies as a result of the A-123 and financial statement audit process; - Continue to identify areas that will facilitate the acceleration of providing accurate, reliable financial information to Department managers and central agencies.
+This will be achieved through ongoing meetings and workgroups among the Department's financial managers and participation in government-wide financial management committees and workgroups; - Continue to monitor and minimize improper payments, and continue to work with OMB and Treasury Department on implementations of Presidential Memorandums regarding "Do Not Pay List" screening requirements, and regarding recapturing improper payments through payment recapture audits; and - Continue to work with OMB, Treasury Department, and the government-wide Central Reporting Team to improve the intragovernmental transactions reconciliation process.